 Atopic disorders are excluded based on a typical clinical history, skin-prick testing, serum assays of specific IgE, or all 3.
 Consultation with an allergy specialist may be helpful.
 Building-related illnesses Specific building-related illnesses (See also Overview of Environmental Pulmonary Disease.)
-Building-related illnesses are a heterogeneous group of disorders whose etiology is linked to the environment of modern airtight buildings... read more , in which many people who spend time in the same building develop symptoms should be considered.
+Building-related illnesses are a heterogeneous group of disorders whose etiology is linked to the environment of modern airtight buildings... read more , in which many people who spend time in the same building develop symptoms, should be considered.

 If symptoms and signs are not strongly suggestive of a "connective tissue" or systemic autoimmune rheumatologic disorder (eg, joint, skin and/or mucous membrane manifestations), testing for a wide range of autoantibodies (eg, antinuclear antibodies [ANA], rheumatoid factor, extractable nuclear antigens [ENA]) should be avoided.
 In such cases, pretest probability is low and false-positive results are far more likely than true-positive results; a weakly positive ANA is present in about 20% of the population.

 Despite an uncertain cause-and-effect relationship, treatment is sometimes aimed at avoiding the suspected precipitating agents, which may be difficult because many are ubiquitous.
 However, social isolation and costly and highly disruptive avoidance behaviors should be discouraged.
 A supportive relationship with a primary care physician who offers reassurance and protects patients from unnecessary tests and procedures is helpful.